Phenylephrine Lawsuit Investigation: Decongestants Are Ineffective, FDA Panel Says

 - If filed and successful, a class action lawsuit could give consumers the chance to get back some of the money they spent on the medicine.

-Attorneys working with ClassAction.org would like to speak to anyone who purchased over-the-counter (OTC) cold, flu and allergy medications containing a decongestant known as phenylephrine.
+Attorneys working with ClassAction.org would like to speak to New York residents who purchased certain over-the-counter (OTC) cold, flu and allergy medications containing a decongestant known as phenylephrine.

 In September 2023, a panel of FDA advisors unanimously agreed that the ingredient, when taken orally, does not work to relieve nasal congestion.